adikanshkhanna/worldcup-2026-pricing-engine/methodology.md

 P(under 2.5)    = Poisson cdf at 2 with lambda = total_exp_goals
 ```

 No situational adjustments.
-Maintained for side-by-side evaluation against v0.3 during forward testing.
+Preserved for side-by-side evaluation.

 ---

 ## 5. Moneyline v0.3 Experimental Overlay

-A separate experimental overlay (`model_inputs_v03 (experimental)`) extends the moneyline factors with situational variables:
-- Climate mismatch
-- Altitude (team origin vs venue)
-- Venue tier
-- Host status
-- Tactical primary and secondary style matchup

-This overlay is NOT used for live moneyline signals.
-It is tracked side-by-side for research only.
-Promotion to production requires forward-test data showing it outperforms v0.2 on hit rate, calibration, or CLV.

-A future production cap would limit the situational contribution:
+Extends the moneyline factors with climate mismatch, altitude, venue tier, host status, and tactical style matchup.
+Not used for live signals — tracked side-by-side for research only.

 ```
 capped_situational_score = MAX(-0.75, MIN(0.75, situational_score))